LLC vs. Sole Proprietorship: Which Structure is the best to select?

 • Dispute resolution methods

-• Sole Proprietorship: The owner is personally liable for all business obligations
+• Sole Proprietorship: The owner himself is liable to all business liabilities.

 Sole Proprietorship